micmejia/bible-dump/NKJV/Deuteronomy/Deut 9.md

 Then I took your sin, the calf which you had made, and burned it with fire and crushed it _and_ ground _it_ very small, until it was as fine as dust; and I threw its dust into the brook that descended from the mountain.

 ###### 22
-"Also at Taberah and Massah and Kibroth Hattaavah you [^f]provoked the Lord to wrath.
+"Also at Taberah and Massah and Kibroth Hattaavah you provoked the Lord to wrath.

 ###### 23
 Likewise, when the Lord sent you from Kadesh Barnea, saying, 'Go up and possess the land which I have given you,' then you rebelled against the commandment of the Lord your God, and you did not believe Him nor obey His voice.